Signatures of Witt spaces with boundary: Introduction and statement of the main results

 \subsection{Acknowledgements}

 The authors gratefully acknowledge financial and inspirational support of the Priority Programme "Geometry at Infinity" of DFG.
 The second author also thanks Sapienza University for hospitality and financial support.
 We are glad to thank Pierre Albin, Francesco Bei and Jesse Gell-Redman for useful discussions.
+We thank the referee for very useful remarks.